TasnimAnas/TasnimAnas/README.md

 # 💫 About Me:

 <h1 align="center">Hi 👋, I'm Tasnim Ur Rahaman Anas</h1>
 <h3 align="left">A software engineer with a passion for problem-solving and a drive to learn new technologies.
-I am currently working as a software engineer at Ollyo</h3>
+I am currently working as a software & AI engineer at Téchnéos</h3>
 <br/>

 - 🌱 I’m currently working on **Full Stack Development**